geremyCohen/arm_benchmarking/04-compiler-optimizations.md

 The -march flag enables specific instruction set features of the processor.
 This can provide significant performance improvements, but may break compatibility with older ARM CPUs that do not support those features.
 There are three ways to implement this flag as well:

 - **`-march=none`**: Only the most general instruction architectural features are enabled.
 This is the default if no -march flag is provided as well.
-- **`-march=native`**: When you ask for native, under-the-hood GCC queries the CPU hardware for the most up-to-date features sets included in the processor.
+- **`-march=native`**: When you ask for native, under-the-hood GCC queries the CPU hardware for the most up-to-date features sets included in the processor and optimizes for them.
 - **`-march=custom`**: Let's you cherry-pick the flags available via native.

 To see which flags are available on your system if you were to pass a custom set of flags, run: